 Social Media Marketing Jobs in USA with Visa Sponsorship

-Social media marketing roles qualify for H-1B and O-1 visa sponsorship when the position requires a bachelor's degree in marketing, communications, or a related field.
+Social media marketing roles qualify for H-1B visa and O-1 visa sponsorship when the position requires a bachelor's degree in marketing, communications, or a related field.
 Employers in tech, e-commerce, and media are among the most active sponsors for this role.
 For detailed occupation requirements, see the O*NET profile.

 See All Social Media Marketing Jobs